Zonz-Ly/Surfox/README.md

 ## Introduction
-A Firefox userChrome.CSS theme that mimics the new UI of Safari on macOS Big Sur and above.
+A Firefox userChrome.CSS theme that mirrors the new UI of Safari on macOS Big Sur and above.

 While there are many similar themes on GitHub, none of them met my expectations, so I created my own.
 It not only replicates the interface but also the operational logic, with some optimizations and adjustments for a more perfect user experience.
 This is my first time working with CSS and JS, and I spent a lot of time and effort to complete it, with a great help and guidance from my boyfriend.